Get Going Guide (2026)

 Earning Capacity Issues

-• A spouse is underemployed by choice
+• When a spouse is underemployed by choice.

 Asset Valuation

-• Real estate, retirement accounts, or investments need appraisal
+• Real estate, retirement accounts, or investments need appraisal.

-• High-value personal property requires expert assessment
+• High-value personal property requires expert assessment.

 Suspicious Activity

-• Lifestyle doesn’t match reported income
+• When lifestyle doesn’t match reported income.

-• Unexplained transfers or large purchases
+• When there are unexplained transfers or large purchases.

 Safety Note